andreypopp/backbone.projections/README.md

 ## Complex predicates which depend on some changing data

-`FilteredCollection` can be a base for complex projection which includes more than a single collection, as an example we will implement a difference between two collections:
+`Filtered` can be a base for complex projection which includes more than a single collection, as an example we will implement a difference between two collections:

-    class Difference extends FilteredCollection
+    class Difference extends Filtered
       constructor: (underlying, subtrahend, options = {}) ->
         options.filter = (model) -> not subtrahend.contains(model)
         super(underlying, options)